-DLyte series are new patented Machines based on patented Drylyte technology for surface finishing of metal alloys for the industry.
-Provides a solution to the most common industrial metals and alloys.
-The applications for DLyte finishing technology range from grinding, rounding and deburring to surface smoothing and high gloss polishing of aesthetic parts.
+The DLyte series are patented machines based on the patented Drylyte Technology for surface finishing of metal alloys for the industry.
+It provides a solution to the most common industrial metals and alloys.
+The applications for DLyte range from grinding, rounding and deburring to surface smoothing and high gloss polishing of aesthetic parts.

-DLyte is a technological solution that automatize, simplifies and standardizes the post-process of metal parts, improving the finishing results obtained with traditional polishing systems.
+DLyte is a technological solution that automatizes, simplifies and standardizes the post-process of metal parts, improving the finishing results obtained with traditional polishing systems.

 The First Dry

-Unlike traditional polishing systems, DLyte system obtains consistent finish avoiding any marks on the surface, patterns such as those generated by machining, and is able to process complex geometries without generating micro scratches on the surface.
+Unlike traditional polishing systems, the DLyte system obtains consistent finishing avoiding any marks on the surface, patterns such as those generated by machining, and is able to process complex geometries without generating micro scratches on the surface.
 DLyte respects the tolerances of the piece, delivering a mirror finish.

 “The process extracts the material only from the peaks of the roughness,

 it does not round the edges but penetrates the internal cavities of the piece to which cannot be accessed mechanically”.